mizescy/Chem_Formulator/README.md

 ## 📖 Usage Guide

 ### Step-by-Step Analysis Process
+> **⚠️ Important Note**: Performance varies with different System Specs some will be slow some will be fast to get the analysis.

 #### 1. **Input Chemical Data**
 - Copy your raw materials and their percentages